TIMELINE-Key moments in Novak Djokovic's Australian saga | Politics

 Jan 5: Djokovic touched down at Melbourne's Tullamarine airport at 11:30 p.m.
 Jan 6: Australia's Border Force detained the tennis star in a room at the airport overnight, denying him permission to enter the country and notifying him of their intention to remove him.
 The Serbian president objected to Canberra.

 Jan 11: Social media posts and eyewitness accounts to Reuters contradicted Djokovic's immigration form declaration that he did not travel for 14 days before entering the country.
-Jan 12: Djokovic posted a statement on Instagram apologising for the mistake on the form and for leaving quarantine to do a photoshoot with L'Equipe.
+Jan 12: Djokovic posted a statement on Instagram apologizing for the mistake on the form and for leaving quarantine to do a photoshoot with L'Equipe.
 The Australian government said it was still considering whether to cancel his visa.

-(Writing by Leela de Kretser in New York; editing by John Stonestreet)
+Jan 13: The official draw of the Open was delayed until further notice, organizers said, amid uncertainty over whether the government will cancel top seed Djokovic's visa for a second time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)